dbwebb-se/ctf/README.md

 Create a new dbwebb ctf
 -------------------

-You can contribute by adding ctf to this repo.
+You can contribute by adding more ctf to this repo.

-All ctfs are in the the directory `src/name-of-ctf`.
-You can duplicate the directory ctf `src/number-one` and start working from that base.
+All ctfs are in the the directory `src/XXXX`.
+You can duplicate the directory ctf `src/0001` and start working from that base.

-You can read on the structure in [`src/number-one/README.md`](src/number-one/README.md).
+You can read on the dbwebb ctf structure in [`src/0001/README.md`](src/0001/README.md).